RedPointGlobal/redpoint-rpi/README.md

   "SystemName": "'"${SYSTEM_NAME}"'"
 }'
 ```

-With RPI deployed and the license activated, you're now ready to install your first cluster and add tenants.
+A successful activation returns a ```200 OK ``` response.
+Once the RPI is deployed and the license activated, you're ready to proceed with installing your first cluster and adding tenants

  - **Install the cluster operational databases**